A cleaner, quieter heating solution for annealing lines

 Annealing process in short

-The annealing process involves heating up the steel to a specified temperature for a set period of time, before allowing it to cool in a controlled manner.
+The annealing process involves heating the carbon steel or stainless steel to a specified temperature for a set period, before allowing it to cool in a controlled manner.
 The purpose is to change the mechanical and chemical properties of the finished steel, such as its ductility and hardness.
 The temperature and duration will vary greatly depending on the desired outcome.

 An emissions-free annealing process

-Electric heating has the potential to completely decarbonize the annealing process if the electricity derives from a renewable source.
+Electric heating can completely decarbonize the annealing process if the electricity derives from a renewable source.

 While many steel producers use gas heaters in their annealing furnaces, this is becoming increasingly problematic due to the need to move away from fossil fuels.
 By contrast, electric heating has the potential to completely decarbonize the annealing process if the electricity derives from a renewable source.